Tarrasch/arashrouhani.com/papers.md

 # Other work

-Some other papers that are not recognized:
+Some other work I'm proud of:

   * Garcia, Juan; Jones, Harrison; **Rouhani, Arash**, *Interception of moving objects with a robotic arm in a simulated environment* [[PDF]][RIP2012] (December 2012)